RasaHQ/rasa/docs/user-guide/validate-files.rst

   >   utter_happy predicted in 'Story 1'

 Here we specify a ``max-history`` value of 3.
-This means, that 3 events (user / bot actions) are taken into account for action predictions, but the particular setting does not matter for this example, because regardless of how long of a history you take into account, the conflict always exists.
+This means, that 3 events (user messages / bot actions) are taken into account for action predictions, but the particular setting does not matter for this example, because regardless of how long of a history you take into account, the conflict always exists.

 .. warning::